Basic Pizza Crust

-Put flour and salt in a bowl of stand mixer with dough hook attached*.
+Put flour and salt in a bowl of a stand mixer with the dough hook attached*.
 Add bloomed yeast and mix on low until mixture turns into a smooth, soft dough (about 5 minutes).
 Don’t over knead.

 Cover loosely and let the dough rise for 45 minutes.
 Place in the refrigerator for a minimum of 4 hours or up to 36 hours.
 The dough will more than double in this time so make sure your bowl is big enough!

 Grease a 15”x10” baking sheet and press dough into the bottom of the pan.
 If a thinner crust is desired, use this dough to make 2 crusts.

 Cover the dough and let it rest for 30 minutes while you preheat the oven to 500℉.

 Bake the crust for 5 minutes and remove it from the oven.

 Top with desired toppings and bake for an additional 8 minutes or until the crust is golden brown and the toppings are bubbly.